Amines and Amides

 Introduction

-Amines and amides are two important classes of organic compounds that contain nitrogen.
-Amines are derivatives of ammonia (NH3), in which one or more of the hydrogen atoms have been replaced by hydrocarbon groups.
-Amides are derivatives of carboxylic acids, in which the hydroxyl group (-OH) has been replaced by an amino group (-NH2).
+Amines and amides are two important classes of organic compounds containing nitrogen.
+Amines are derivatives of ammonia (NH3), where one or more hydrogen atoms are replaced by hydrocarbon groups.
+Amides are derivatives of carboxylic acids, where the hydroxyl group (-OH) is replaced by an amino group (-NH2).
 Both amines and amides are widely used in industry and medicine.

 Basic Concepts